Harold & Kumar Go to White Castle: Plot

 Investment banker Harold Lee is coerced by his colleagues into doing their work while they go out partying.
 His friend, Kumar Patel, attends a medical school interview, but intentionally botches it to prevent getting accepted.

 After Harold fails once again to talk to his attractive neighbor, Maria, he and Kumar smoke marijuana together, during which they see an advertisement for White Castle and decide to get hamburgers.
 They travel to the nearest one in New Brunswick, but find it replaced by "Burger Shack".
 However, they are told of another White Castle in Cherry Hill.

 On the way there, Kumar stops at Princeton University to buy more marijuana.
 A student agrees to sell him some, but Kumar is forced to flee when discovered by campus security.
 Harold and Kumar resume their drive when Kumar pulls over to urinate, where a raccoon gets in the car and bites Harold.

 Kumar reluctantly takes him to the hospital where Kumar's father and older brother work.
+Before leaving, Kumar is confronted by his father, also a doctor, who has heard about his interview and threatens to cut him off unless he starts to act responsibly.
 He attempts to obtain medical marijuana using a stolen ID, but is mistaken for his brother.
 He performs surgery on a gunshot victim, who tells them how to reach White Castle.
-Before leaving, Kumar is confronted by his father, also a doctor, who has heard about his interview and threatens to cut him off unless he starts to act responsibly.

 Kumar spots Maria and attempts to get her attention for Harold, who panics and crashes the car.
 They are rescued by tow-truck driver Freakshow, who takes them to his house to repair their car; there Harold and Kumar are propositioned by Freakshow's wife, but after Freakshow suggests a foursome, they flee in disgust.